 DUI Rules & Regulations

-Attention Drunk Drivers!
-Brace yourself for some significant changes in DUI penalties in the State of Pennsylvania.
-As experts at Logue Law Group carefully monitor these updates, the outlook doesn’t seem promising for those who make the reckless decision to drink and drive.
-It’s worth noting that even the influence of certain prescription drugs, when prescribed by your doctor, can lead to a DUI charge.
+Notable changes in DUI penalties in the State of Pennsylvania demand attention from drunk drivers.
+At Logue Law Group, our expertise allows us to closely track these updates, revealing an unfavorable outlook for those who choose to drink and drive recklessly.
+It is important to recognize that even the influence of certain prescription drugs, when prescribed by a doctor, can result in a DUI charge.
 Stay informed to stay safe.

 October 3, 2017

-Effective August 2017, Pennsylvania introduced noteworthy changes to its DUI laws, putting first-time offenders in the spotlight.
-Now, individuals facing their initial DUI offense must install a special device in their vehicles.
-This device actively checks for Blood Alcohol Content (BAC) before allowing the ignition to start.
-Offenders bear the cost of this ignition interlock device, which examines the breath of the driver and permits vehicle activation only when the BAC is below the legal limit of .08%.
-Moreover, the device provides multiple attempts for accuracy, allowing a five-minute hold if the initial BAC is too high on the first try, the ignition interlock holds it for five minutes.
-A second unsuccessful attempt triggers a thirty-minute lockout period after a second unsuccessful attempt.
+In August 2017, Pennsylvania implemented significant changes to its DUI laws, specifically targeting first-time offenders.
+Now, individuals charged with their initial DUI offense are required to install a special device in their vehicles.
+This device actively measures their Blood Alcohol Content (BAC) before permitting ignition.
+Offenders are responsible for bearing the cost of this ignition interlock device, which analyzes the driver’s breath and only allows vehicle activation if the BAC remains below the legal limit of .08%.
+Additionally, the device provides multiple attempts for accuracy, allowing a five-minute hold if the initial BAC is too high, and triggering a thirty-minute lockout period after a second unsuccessful attempt.

-Previously, a first-time DUI conviction automatically resulted in a year-long driver’s license suspension.
-Under the new law, individuals who refuse to submit to a blood-alcohol test during their first offense can install the interlock device.
+Previously, a first-time DUI conviction resulted in an automatic year-long suspension of the driver’s license.
+However, under the new law, individuals who refuse to submit to a blood-alcohol test during their initial offense have the option to install the interlock device.
 After serving a six-month license suspension, regardless of its original duration, they can regain their driving privileges.
-Prior to this change, refusing a blood-alcohol test led to a suspension of anywhere between one to 18 months.
+Prior to this change, refusing a blood-alcohol test led to a suspension period ranging from one to 18 months.

-Moreover, to counter any attempts of cheating the system, the device now performs random tests while the vehicle is in motion, with the driver behind the wheel.
-This “rolling re-test” fortifies the integrity of the process.
+To prevent any attempts to trick the system, the device now conducts random tests while the vehicle is in motion, with the driver present.
+This “rolling re-test” ensures the integrity of the process.

-In the past, ignition interlock devices were exclusively reserved for repeat DUI offenders.
-However, with the recent changes in Pennsylvania’s DUI legislation, even first-time offenders are subject to the installation of these devices.
+In the past, ignition interlock devices were primarily used for repeat DUI offenders.
+However, with Pennsylvania’s recent DUI legislation amendments, even first-time offenders are now subject to the installation of these devices.
 These changes aim to enhance safety on the roads and discourage drunk driving incidents.

-The change in the law has been strongly driven by the significant number of individuals whose job security was compromised due to suspended licenses.
-These individuals faced challenges finding transportation to work, which resulted in lost employment opportunities, reduced working hours resulting from the inability to find transportation to work caused offenders to face financial hardships, leaving them unable to pay fines or support their families.
-Consequently, many resorted to driving with suspended licenses, exacerbating their legal and financial burdens.
+The change in the law has been primarily motivated by the large number of individuals whose job security was compromised due to suspended licenses.
+These individuals faced challenges finding transportation to work, which resulted in lost employment opportunities, reduced working hours, and financial hardships.
+Consequently, many resorted to driving with suspended licenses, further exacerbating their legal and financial burdens.

-Furthermore, beyond the scope of livelihood and financial concerns, parents whose licenses were suspended due to DUI offenses often experienced the unfortunate absence from family events and were unable to actively participate in their children’s activities.
+Moreover, beyond the scope of livelihood and financial concerns, parents whose licenses were suspended due to DUI offenses often experienced the heartbreak of missing out on family events and being unable to actively participate in their children’s activities.

 Update July 1, 2019: